mynameismyna/mynameismyna/README.md

 connection, the main window opens showing a status indicator and buttons to **Disconnect**, **Reconnect** using the same credentials, or **Update Info** to change the connection details.
+The empty main window stays hidden until you connect, so you'll only see the connection dialog at first.

 The driver is selected from a drop-down list of installed ODBC drivers.